techidaily/site-win11-tips/source/_posts/balancing-act-comparing-two-essential-windows-metrics.md

  Suppose you are experiencing sudden system freezes and want to identify the root cause; you can get help using the Reliability Monitor.
 You can view the exact reason behind the system freeze inside the reliability history.

- On the other hand, the Performance Monitor is another in-built[Windows diagnostics tool](http://www.makeuseof.com/tag/13-windows-diagnostics-tools-check-pcs-health/) that provides detailed information about your computer's performance.
+ On the other hand, the Performance Monitor is another in-built [Windows diagnostics tool](http://www.makeuseof.com/tag/13-windows-diagnostics-tools-check-pcs-health/) that provides detailed information about your computer's performance.
 You can view real-time performance metrics like CPU usage, disk, and memory usage through the app.

 ## The Reliability Monitor's Key Features